wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

 ### Introduction

+In the previous [post](https://blog.wimwauters.com/devops/2021-10-29-flask_elasticbeanstalk/), we deployed a very basic Flask application to AWS Elastic Beanstalk using the CLI.
+This is likely not the way you would want to deploy applications.
+So I've been messing around with Github Actions a bit.
+Find below how to deploy the same application using a CICD pipeline.

 ### Running the application locally

+First off, in case you did not follow along with the previous post, let's verify if our app works locally.
+Next, clone the code ([here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/main/Flask/Flask-Basic-Beanstalk)).
+Then create a Python virtual environment and install the requirements as follows:

 ```bash
 ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ python3 -m venv venv
 ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ source venv/bin/activate
 ```

+Next, run the application using `gunicorn`.

 ```bash
 (venv) ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ gunicorn --bind 0.0.0.0:5000 wsgi:application -w 1